LiLAW: Lightweight Learnable Adaptive Weighting to Learn Sample Difficulty & Improve Noisy Training: Technical appendices and supplementary material

 \subsection{Performance with and without a clean validation set}

 In Table \ref{table:cleanval}, we show test performance with and without a clean validation set.
-We see that LiLAW significantly enhances performance even without a clean validation set, demonstrating its robustness in practical scenarios where obtaining a clean validation set may be challenging.
+We see that LiLAW enhances performance even without a clean validation set, demonstrating its robustness in practical scenarios where obtaining a clean validation set may be challenging.
 The improvements with a clean validation set are comparable to those without one, indicating that LiLAW does not heavily rely on validation set cleanliness and can easily adapt to noisy validation data.
-In addition, training on only 50\% of the data that is clean (without using the 50\% noisy data) achieves worse performance than using LiLAW without a clean validation set, further supporting our claim that LiLAW is robust to noise and more effective than pruning noisy data.
+In addition, training only on the 50\% clean subset achieves lower top-1 accuracy than using LiLAW without a clean validation set, although it has higher top-5 accuracy and AUROC.